 - Monitor and assess trends in breast and cervical cancer incidence, mortality, and screening rates to ensure the development of effective health promotion strategies

-- Establish partnerships with a broad range of stakeholders that will provide access to and information about priority populations, as well as bring additional resources to and expand upon the efforts of the TBCSP
+- Establish partnerships with a broad range of organizations that will provide access to and information about priority populations, as well as bring additional resources to and expand upon the efforts of the TBCSP

 - Maintain mechanisms through which TBCSP can enhance quality assurance monitoring of screening and diagnostic services

 - Facilitate enrollment for full Medicaid benefits (TennCare) for those who are under age 65, with no insurance coverage, and who are identified through the TBCSP as needing treatment for breast or cervical cancer

 - Evaluate program implementation according to NBCCEDP Guidelines

 By the Healthy People 2030 core objectives for the nation, this program focuses on addressing the national cancer burden.
 Measurable outcomes will be in alignment with the following performance objectives:

 - Reduce the female breast cancer death rate (C-04)

 - Increase the proportion of females who get screened for breast cancer (C-05)